Al-Jama'a al-Islamiyya: Temple of Hatshepsut attack

-Zawahiri enlisted Ahmed Refai Taha, both exiles in Afghanistan with him, to sabotage the initiative with a massive terrorism attack that would provoke the government into repression.
-So on 17 November 1997 ALA-LC killing campaign climaxed with the attack at the Temple of Hatshepsut (Deir el-Bahri) in Luxor, in which a band of six men dressed in police uniforms machine-gunned and hacked to death with knives 58 foreign tourists and four Egyptians.
-"The killing went on for 45 minutes, until the floors streamed with blood.
-The dead included a five-year-old British child and four Japanese couples on their honeymoons."
+Zawahiri enlisted Ahmed Refai Taha, both exiles in Afghanistan with him, to sabotage the initiative with a terrorism attack.
+On 17 November 1997, the ALA-LC campaign climaxed with the attack at the Temple of Hatshepsut (Deir el-Bahri) in Luxor, in which six men dressed in police uniforms machine-gunned and dismembered 58 foreign tourists and four Egyptians.
 Altogether 71 people were killed.
-The attack stunned Egyptian society, devastated the tourist industry for a number of years, and consequently sapped a large segment of popular support for violent Islamism in Egypt.

-The revulsion of Egyptians and rejection of jihadi terrorism was so complete, the attack's supporters backpedaled.
-The day after the attack, Refai Taha claimed the attackers intended only to take the tourists hostage, despite the evidence of the systematic nature of the slaughter.
+The day after the attack, Refai Taha claimed the attackers intended only to take the tourists hostage.
 Others denied Islamist involvement completely.
 Sheikh Omar Abdel-Rahman blamed Israelis for the killings, and Zawahiri maintaining the Egyptian police had done it.

 When Refai Taha signed the al-Qaeda fatwa "International Islamic Front for Jihad Against Jews and Crusaders" to kill Crusaders and Jews on behalf of the Islamic Group, he was "forced to withdraw his name" from the fatwa, explaining to fellow members ... than he had "only been asked over the telephone to join in a statement of support for the Iraqi people."